h2137872418-pixel/HGWD-Integrative-Analysis/README.md

 mQTL	CLSA study	See references [26,27]
 Single-cell RNA-seq (tibial nerve)	GEO	GSE266026
 1000 Genomes LD reference	MRC IEU	Download

+## ⚠️ Note on Results

+To protect the confidentiality of the core findings during peer review, **only example result outputs** are provided in this repository:

+- **`results/tables/`**: Contains **screenshots of result tables** (PNG format).
+These demonstrate the structure and formatting of the output, but the underlying raw numerical data (`.csv` files) are temporarily hidden.
+Full data tables will be made available upon manuscript acceptance.
+- **`results/figures/`**: Contains the main figures from the manuscript.
+These are the same as those included in the submitted article.

+The R scripts in `code/` will reproduce the complete original results upon execution.

 ## 7. License
 This project is licensed under the MIT License – see the LICENSE file.